Physical therapy and rehabilitation

 Through our occupational medicine programs, we can help you return to work as quickly and safely as possible following a work-related injury.
 Our programs emphasize early medical intervention, objective documentation and timely communication with your employer.

 Wound healing programs

-HCA Virginia offers comprehensive wound healing services, which sometimes involves the assistance of a physical therapist.
-The physical therapist can evaluate the wound as well as clean, remove dead or damaged tissue from and apply dressings to the affected area.
+We offer comprehensive wound healing services.
+These may sometimes involve the assistance of a physical therapist.
+The physical therapist will evaluate the wound, clean it, remove dead or damaged tissue and apply dressings to the affected area.
 Additionally, they can administer certain therapy treatments to promote wound healing.

 Our rehabilitation teams

 Our rehabilitation teams are led by physiatrists who develop your rehabilitative care plan and work with our other staff members to complete your treatment.

 Your care will be provided by highly skilled physical, speech and occupational therapists as well as other professionals with training in condition-specific therapies.

 - Therapeutic recreation specialists

 The Healthy Living Blog